xenit-eu/dynamic-extensions-for-alfresco/README.md

 </table>
 ```

-This is all the code that is required.
-There's no need for Spring XML config or Web Script XML descriptors.
+This is all the code that is required; there's no need for Spring XML config or Web Script XML descriptors.
 Hot-reloading and reducing configuration overhead are not particularly novel concepts in the Java development world at large.
 Essentially, Dynamic Extensions modernizes the development of Alfresco repository extensions.

 The example above may be trivial, but the point is that, behind the scenes, services are still wired together through Spring and handled by the Web Script framework.
 Conceptually there is no real difference between a Dynamic Extension and a regular Alfresco extension.
 There's just less overhead and more convenience.